dcurrigan/ETL-Project/README.md

 ##### New York Federal Reserve Data
 * The schools data was first converted to a data frame
-* The webscraped and converted dataframe required considerably cleaning/reformatting
+* The webscraped and converted dataframe required considerable cleaning/reformatting
 * Column titles required re-naming
 * Columns containing NaN values were present in the HTML converted table and these were removed with Pandas dropna function
 * As the NYC Crime was only divided into the 5 Boroughs, not 31 districts, the summarised data for each Borough had to be selected for the table
-* Finally, as a different naming system was used for the Boroughs between datasets this had to be updated to allow future users of the database to perform joins when querying  the database
+* Finally, as a different naming system was used for the districts between tables this had to be updated to allow future users of the database to perform joins when querying  the database

 Sample code:
 ```